 Signs and symptoms include a bump or lump under the skin that is:

 Medical treatment is usually not needed if the cyst does not cause symptoms.
 A cyst can be removed if its appearance causes embarrassment or if it becomes injured or infected.
-If the cyst is infected, antibiotics may be used.
+If the cyst is infected, antibiotics may be used after the cyst is removed.

 Author: Healthwise Staff